 Townsville City / Castle Hill

-The Green Street bunker at West End is also known as the Sidney Street bunker and Project 81.
+The Green Street bunker at West End is also known as the Sidney Street bunker ors Project 81.

 Flinders Street East Signals Bunker